Frequently Asked Questions

 8. What is the Camparent Newsletter?

-The Camparent Newsletter is a way for our camp to communicate to parents, family, and friends, who would like to log on to our website and see what their camper is doing during the week.
-For security reasons the newsletter is password protected but parents will receive a password upon check-in.
-The newsletter is updated daily with lists of the of the day’s events
+The Camparent Newsletter is a way for our camp to communicate to parents, family, and friends, who would like to see what their camper is doing during the week.
+The newsletter is emailed to you each evening with lists of the of the day’s events.

 9. How can I communicate with my camper?